ShouxTech/LuaChunkSpy/README.md

 # LuaChunkSpy
-Decoder for Lua 5.1 bytecode written in Go/Golang
+Decoder/ChunkSpy for Lua 5.1 bytecode written in Go/Golang